| CloserLook > John > John 17:1-26 |

 hear the words --- "I kept them in

-thy name: those that thou gavest me I have kept, and none of them is lost".
+thy name: those that thou gavest me I have kept, and

-Yes, they are all present, and accounted for!
+they are all present and accounted for!

 |